-"Customer Premises Equipment (CPE)", are the equipments used to connect subscribers to the Internet Service Provider (ISP) network.
-Examples of CPEs are modems (cable, DSL, fiber), Wi-Fi routers, among others.
+"Customer Premise Equipment (CPE)", is the equipment used to connect subscribers to an Internet Service Provider’s (ISP) network.
+Examples of CPE include modems (cable, DSL, fiber) and Wi-Fi routers, among others.
+CPE is on some cases managed by the ISP, and in other cases may be managed by the customer.

-Due to numerous vulnerabilities in embedded software and in default configurations, CPEs have been the target of a variety of abuses, ranging from exploitation of misconfigured services to complete compromise by malware, with the purpose of performing attacks and frauds, especially denial-of-service attacks, cryptocurrency mining, malware propagation, spamming, theft of credentials, among others.
+Due to vulnerabilities in embedded software and in default configurations, CPE have been the target of a variety of abuses, ranging from exploitation of misconfigured services and default authentication credentials, to complete compromise by malware.
+The purpose of many of these attacks is often to conduct denial-of-service attacks, unauthorized cryptocurrency mining, malware propagation, spamming, phishing, theft of credentials, among other reasons.

-In general, vulnerabilities include:
+In general, common vulnerabilities have included:

 standard credentials for numerous devices;

 hardcoded credentials;

+use of well-known user names and passwords (i.e. admin / password);

 use of obsolete and insecure protocols and algorithms;